 - Get the Horizontal Type tool. - In the Tool Options, open the Font Picker and choose Kanit Black.
 Set the Size to 500.
 Click on the Center Align icon. - On the document, click once in the center, type a capital letter, and click the checkmark to commit the change.
-I'll type a capital R because it coordinates with the word art.
+I'll type a capital B because it coordinates with my title.